AndersDeath/diary2/000-current.md

 The surgery went smooth.
 I went to the hospital early morning and did all preparations they asked me to do.
 I did everything well and if you see this lines I am still alive.
 It's really cool.
 Ksusha supported me and went to the hospital to pick me up.
 Without her I should be there for 24 hours.
 It's a very important part of healing process.
 Surely I feel pain and my mood is not so good, but I needed to do this.
 After that I need to focus on sport again, in other case the situation will repeat.
 I also got a call from Visable and we clarified several question I asked.
 The conversation was nice and went well.
 Everything was nice.
 Addionally DR SMILE didn't send me an email they promised.
 I am not surprised because they are really poorly organized.
 In general the day was nice.

 # 04 May - Samstag  - Berlin - 590 Tag der Einwanderung - Hot Sunny

+So, today I felt ok and we even went for a walk in the city.